 To say there’s an epicenter to life in Prague is hard.
 In theory, one might argue that it’s the one-and-a-half mile stretch that runs from Wenceslas Square, through Old Town Square and across the Charles Bridge to Prague Castle.
 That’s Prague 1, the heart of Tourist Prague, and tourists arrive like hordes of locust throughout the year, save for January and February, to lay claim to that patch of city.

 For anyone who likes to be in the heart of that kind of action, an abundance of apartments are available, but you pay for the neighborhood.
-A 450-square meter, two-room apartment (done up very nicely) is in the $275,000 range.
+A 4,843-square foot, two-room apartment (done up very nicely) is in the $275,000 range.

 But outside of the city center, Prague’s different districts have their own distinct feel and often much-cheaper costs.
 Prague 2, for instance, is hip and urbane, with tree-lined streets and parks, loaded with restaurants, beer halls, and unending shopping.
-For the same $275,000 or even slightly less you can find an equally nice apartment of 600 square feet or more.
+For the same $275,000 or even slightly less you can find an equally nice apartment of 6,458 square foot or more.

 Prague 3 is a revitalization project in full swing as 50- and 60-year-old Communist-era buildings are turned into ultra-modern apartments.
 A similarly nice, 600-square foot apartment is about $260,000.
 Prague 8, an eclectic mishmash of old and uber-new that borders Prague 1, has largely been rebuilt after devastating floods in 2002.
 Prices here for a nice 600-square foot apartment are similar to Prague 3.

 For those who would don’t want the hassles of owning, rents across all the districts where expats tend to congregate vey widely.
-But you can expect to pay about $650 a month for a very nice, unfurnished apartment of about 600 square meters, up to about $1,700 for a top-of-line, 700-square-foot furnished apartment in the center of the city.
+But you can expect to pay about $650 a month for a very nice, unfurnished apartment of about 6,458 square foot, up to about $1,700 for a top-of-line, 700-square-foot furnished apartment in the center of the city.

 Don’t worry about being removed from the action if you’re outside of Prague 1.